harness/developer-hub/tutorials/build-code/ci-build-push-to-ecr.md

-# Build and Push Container Image to Amazon ECR
+# Build and push a container image to Amazon ECR

 Docker made a revolution with containerization.
 It truly helped to bridge the gap between Dev and Ops teams.
 Similarly, the cloud providers introduced their own container registries to provide more security and governance.
-For example, Amazon has Elastic container registry (ECR), Microsoft has Azure container registry (ACR), and Google has a Google container registry (GCR).
+For example, Amazon has Elastic Container Registry (ECR), Microsoft has Azure Container Registry (ACR), and Google has a Google Container Registry (GCR).
 Container registries have become an integral part of any CI/CD pipeline to store images, metadata, and other important artifacts.
 In addition, they provide a secure way to store and share container images across a distributed system to help development teams build their software efficiently.
-In this article, we will explore the Amazon ECR container registry and see how to use it to push our container images.
+In this article, we will explore the Amazon ECR container registry and see how to use it to push container images.

-## Understanding Container Registries
+## Understanding container registries
-As the name suggests, container registries are used to store some valuable data related to our pipeline.
+As the name suggests, container registries are used to store some valuable data related to a pipeline.
 In particular, for storing and sharing container images securely and reliably in a central repository, which multiple users and systems can access.
 This makes managing and deploying container images easy across a distributed system.
 Container registries also provide the ability to store multiple versions of a single container image, which allows for version control and rollback if needed.
-In addition, container registries can store and share sensitive data across the team, such as credentials and secrets.
+In addition, container registries can store and share sensitive data, such as credentials and secrets, across the team.

 ## Overview of Amazon ECR
-Amazon ECR (Elastic Container Registry) is a fully managed service from Amazon Web Services (AWS).
+Amazon ECR is a fully managed service from Amazon Web Services (AWS).
 It is used to store and manage Docker images securely and reliably.
 In addition, Amazon ECR provides a simple web-based interface for creating, managing, and sharing Docker images and integrating them with other AWS services.

-## Pushing Your Container Image to ECR from Harness CI
+The following graphic shows how to push your container image to ECR from Harness CI:
 ![project flowchart](./static/ci-tutorial-build-push-ecr/pipeline_flow_chart.png)

 ### Prerequisites: